If you are looking for an airfoil plotting program for your Macintosh or

 using CompuFoil software, and of course complete ordering information.

-John Dreese has written two applications related to airfoil design.
-SNACK
+John Dreese has written an application related to airfoil design.
+DesignFOIL

-up to four feet wide and ten feet long.
-SNACK now sports free registration!
+airfoils up to four feet wide and ten feet long.
+DesignFOIL includes

-export.
-Visit the DesignFOIL page and download the demo!
+WingCrafter and Gridgen and CMARC export.
+Visit the DesignFOIL page and

 Sandro Fergnani submitted rfile to us for posting here on our web site.